 Jehoram was an ungodly king who did not walk with God always.
 Sometimes he was gracious to Elisha.
 Sometimes he was not.
 (2 Kings 6:31).
 Sometimes he was faithful to God.
 Other times he blamed God for the consequences of his own sin.
 When his faith was challenged, he panicked and failed.
 Unrighteous leaders unless repented are doomed to fail.
 So let us govern righteously and God’s grace will always be with us.

-5. Elisha the prophet
+5. Elisha the Prophet

 “Why have you torn your robes?
 Have the man come to me and he will know that there is a prophet in Israel.”
 Elisha knew that he is God’s spokesman.
-Like Elisha we need to be conscious of our Christian identity all the time so that we can bless others.
+Like Elisha, we need to be conscious of our Christian identity all the time so that we can bless others.

 Elisha did not receive Naaman the way anyone else would have received a man of such fame.
 Now Elisha did not want to despise Naaman.
-But Elisha wanted Naaman to know no body is above God.
+But Elisha wanted Naaman to know nobody is above God.
 Not even the Assyrian king.
-People around us should know know that we serve a God far greater than their heathen gods.
+People around us should know that we serve a God far greater than their heathen gods.
 How do we do it?
 By refusing permission to occupy God’s rightful place in our lives.

-6. Gehazi the servant
+6. Gehazi the Servant

 Gehazi’s actions were driven by greed.
 He faced critical consequences later.
 Does this mean God wants us to be poor and needy?
 The answer is in Proverbs 30:8. “…give me neither poverty nor riches, but give me only my daily bread…” We must learn to become content with whatever God has given us because he knows what we need and what we need not.